 The insurer must establish a care plan with the worker and medical practitioner, based on what it accepts as reasonably necessary for the worker.
-The insurer should do this before paying compensation.
+The insurer is to do this and pay compensation within 21 days of receiving a claim.